What Percent of 18-29 Year Olds Are Investing in the Stock Market?

 A 2021 CNBC survey offers a more targeted perspective.
 It found that 43% of millennials (born between 1981 and 1996) owned stocks, with 23% planning to invest in the stock market that year.
 This indicates a growing interest in stock market investing among millennials, who were mainly in their 20s and early 30s during the survey.

 Additionally, it’s worth noting that the COVID-19 pandemic may have influenced investing habits, particularly among younger generations.
 A J.P.
 Morgan report analyzing the investing behaviour of millennials and Gen Z (born between 1997 and 2010) during the pandemic revealed that 35% of Gen Z and 47% of millennial investors were first-time investors.
-This suggests that the unique economic climate may have encouraged younger individuals to explore investing to build financial security.
+This suggests that the unique economic climate may have encouraged younger individuals to explore investing in building financial security.

 Mass Psychology in Investing